nicoespeon/nicoespeon.github.io/en/_posts/2013-05-02-optimize-selectors-css-vs-js.md

 <p class="islet">
     This come from CSS best practices known as OOCSS (<em>Object Oriented CSS</em>).
 It's a fairly generalized philosophy I agree with, but it's not the only way.
 However, I trust it could be used for any kind of project, regardless its size, with a <em>future-proof</em> argument.<br><br>
-    <a href="http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/" target="_blank">Here is an introduction to OOCSS principles</a> for those who are interested in. <a href="http://coding.smashingmagazine.com/2012/06/19/classes-where-were-going-we-dont-need-classes/" target="_blank">This is an alternative vision</a> I don't share but which is legit still.
+    <a href="http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/">Here is an introduction to OOCSS principles</a> for those who are interested in. <a href="http://coding.smashingmagazine.com/2012/06/19/classes-where-were-going-we-dont-need-classes/">This is an alternative vision</a> I don't share but which is legit still.
 Feel free to follow your own path.
 </p>

 #### Class or ID ?